 For this training, you’ll have to be both vigilant and determined.
-If getting a new dog in a cat household, it is advisable that you take a week off work to solidify initial training and prevent anything happening when you’re not around.
-Invest in a muzzle--begin with using a well fitting muzzle to make sure no harm comes to your feline friend before your pooch understands the rules.
+If getting a new dog in a cat household, it is advisable that you take a few days off work to solidify initial training and prevent anything happening when you’re not around.
+Keep the dog and cat separated nonetheless for quite awhile until you know your dog is not going to chase the cat.
+Make sure your cat always has an easily accessible safe haven to rest in.
 Grab a bag of delicious treats, appropriate for your pooch's age and breed or make your own delicious treats at home.
-Dogs love plain home cooked chicken breast, cut into the correct size pieces.
+Dogs love plain home-cooked chicken breast, cut into the correct size pieces.
 If you’re clicker training your pooch, also grab your clicker to signify good behavior.

 I recently got a new kitten and arlo isn’t leaving her alone.
 What are some methods I can use to get him to stop?

 Hello, first you have to make sure that the kitten always has a safe and easy access to getting away.
 A kitten is no match for a persistent dog.
 I would work on the Crate Intro Method.
 Have Arlo near the kitten in a cage over and over until he gets used to seeing the kitten. https://wagwalking.com/training/accept-a-kitten.
 The Controlled Intro Method is also effective but Arlo needs to know the Down-Stay and Leave it Commands. https://wagwalking.com/training/leave-it and https://wagwalking.com/training/perform-the-down-position.
 Work on those obedience commands as well as any others you have taught him.
 Work on having him listen at every instance. https://wagwalking.com/training/train-a-doberman-to-listen-to-you.
 Practice the Consistency Method.
 Never leave the two unattended.
 Good luck!

 Was this experience helpful?